-Understandably, a growing number of B2B businesses are choosing to sell their marketplaces on Amazon.
-But what is more surprising is that a growing number of businesses are opting to build their own B2B marketplaces.
+Understandably, a growing number of businesses are opting to build their own B2B marketplaces.
 According to Gartner, at least 70 percent of enterprise marketplaces launched will serve B2B transactions by 2023.

-This blog post will consider these questions and identify key reasons why merchants are building B2B marketplaces — and why you might consider it, too.
+This article will consider these questions and identify key reasons why merchants are building B2B marketplaces — and why you might consider it, too.

 What do today’s emerging B2B marketplaces look like?

-This window still remains, especially in sectors like wholesale distribution and manufacturing, where businesses have been historically slow to adopt new digital strategies.
-According to research by McKinsey, innovative business strategies tend to deliver higher returns that risk-averse strategies.
+According to research by McKinsey, innovative business strategies tend to deliver higher returns than risk-averse strategies.
 The three-year revenue growth of companies that move first with digital strategies is nearly twice that of companies that play it safe in response to digital competition.

 Another reason why B2B buyers often prefer marketplaces is price transparency.
 Historically, B2B buyers have worked closely with sales reps to get custom quotes from multiple vendors for similar products.
 Comparing prices was often a big, time-consuming challenge.
 On many marketplaces, however, comparing prices is as easy as point and click.